Mark O'Connor: Personal life

-Mark O'Connor was in a relationship with Suzanne MacKillop, with whom he had son Forrest.
-Forrest grew up in Nashville, but moved to Missoula, MO, with his mother, Suzanne, when he was 12.
+Mark O'Connor was in a relationship with Suzanne MacKillop, with whom he had a son called Forrest.
+Forrest grew up in Nashville, but moved to Missoula, Montana, with his mother, Suzanne, when he was 12.
 Mark had a 7-year relationship with Sadie DeWall from 2007 to October 2013; Autumn was born to them in 2010.
 As of November 2014, Mark and Sadie were co-parenting Autumn.
 Mark met Maggie O'Connor (nee: Dixon) on May 15, 2014, and they were married 6 months later.
 They continue their personal and professional partnership until today.